nicolaprezza/ONTotalRecaller/README.md

 ### HDF5

 Note: we suggest to download HDF5 version 1.8 (at the moment, version 1.9 creates problems in the parsing of FAST5 files).
-Download ftp://ftp.hdfgroup.uiuc.edu/pub/outgoing/hdf5/snapshots/v18/hdf5-1.8.16-snap3.tar.bz2, unpack it, enter the directory hdf5-1.8.16-snap3 and execute:
+Download one of the .tar.bz2 files at ftp://ftp.hdfgroup.uiuc.edu/pub/outgoing/hdf5/snapshots/v18/ , unpack it, enter the unpacked directory and execute:

 > ./configure --prefix=/usr/local/hdf5